-Natalia Prevarskaya is a professor of physiology at the University of Lille, France.
+Natalia Prevarskaya is Professor of Physiology at the University of Lille, France.
 She is the director of the Cell Physiology Unit, INSERM U1003, certified by the INSERM (National Institute for Health and Medical Research).
 Her group is part of the Laboratory of Excellence in Ion Channels Science and Therapeutics.
-She leads the calcium signatures of prostate cancer team certified by the National League Against Cancer.
+She leads the "Calcium signatures of prostate cancer" team certified by the National League Against Cancer.
 Her scientific interests include the function and regulation of ion channels and the role of ion channels and calcium signaling in carcinogenesis.
-She is an author of 147 publications and obtained a number of prestigious prices and grants.
+She is author of more than 150 publications and obtained a number of prestigious prices and grants.

 Ingrid Fliniaux, PhD